England | Scotland | Wales | Northern Ireland | Ireland

 Appointments for smears can be made with the practice nurses.
 Smear appointments in normal surgery can also be made with the doctor.

-This clinic is held on Wednesday afternoons with the support of a podiatrist, practice nurse and a GP.
+These clinic are held on Wednesday and Thursday afternoons with the support of a podiatrist, Advanced Nurse Practitioner, Practice Nurse and a GP.
 All patients with diabetes receive an annual invitation to attend this clinic as well as seeing their own doctor in between times.

 The Well Baby Clinic is hosted on Monday between 1.30pm and 3.30pm by the Health Visitors.
 Childhood immunisations are given by our Practice Nurses by appointment, according to the schedule of childhood vaccinations detailed below.
-The Health Visitors can be contacted at Allan House, Sowerby Bridge on 01422.317081.
+The Health Visitors can be contacted on 0300 304 5076.
 The schedule for childhood examinations is as follows:

 The practice provides ante-natal and post-natal care.
 Delivery on the midwife led Maternity Unit at the Calderdale Royal Hospital will be possible for some women.
 Ante-natal clinics are held on Tuesdays by appointment and are run by Community Midwives.
 Post-natal checks at six weeks are arranged with a GP in normal surgery time.

-Most doctors in the practice carry out minor surgical procedures in the surgery in line with the NHS Contract.
+Some doctors in the practice carry out minor surgical procedures in the surgery in line with the NHS Contract.
 Patients must be seen by a doctor before arrangements are made.
 Please book an appointment with Dr Fareed Bhatti to discuss any potential procedures.